arnavt2955/ProfoundAI/README.md

 When running the backend, navigate over to the "flask-server" folder and in your terminal run "python server.py".
 This should start up the flask server.

 Once both of the steps above are complete, you are ready to use Profound AI!

+If you want to learn more about ProFound.ai and see a demo video, click this link: https://devpost.com/software/profound-ai